casper-ecosystem/cep-78-enhanced-nft/client/updated_receipts/README.md

 Utility session code for migrating their receipts from the previous storage scheme to the new page based model scheme.
-This session code calls the `updated_receipts` entry point on the contract inserting the necessary updated the reciepts into the account's named keys.
+This session code calls the `updated_receipts` entry point on the contract inserting the necessary updated the receipts into the account's named keys.

 ## Compiling session code